systechafrica/NASSIT-Documentation/docs/src/members/members.md

 - Click label 4 text box and type the name of a checklist document to filter records.

-Clicking the **'Add New Document Checklist'** will open a dialog box through which the detail of a new document is created as shown below:
+Clicking the **Add New Document Checklist** will open a dialog box through which the detail of a new document is created as shown below:

 <img  alt="Add new document checklist window" width="78%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/AddNewDoc.jpg">